-Most 72 hour kits are pretty expensive, they are an investment!
-If you cannot afford to buy a giant pre-made kit.
-Here are some tips for how to build your own emergency kit so that you can stock up on the super basic things that would serve YOUR family!
+Most 72 hour kits are pretty expensive, but they are an important investment!
+If you cannot afford to buy a giant pre-made kit, you can easily make your own with our easy tips.
+Here are some other tips for how to build your own emergency kit so that you can stock up on the super basic things that would serve YOUR family!

 BUY ONE FOR NOW, TWO FOR LATER

 I've been consistently teaching this for Y E A R S, you guys!
 If you are meal planning and shelf cooking, you can make sure that you use a lot of your weekly grocery budget to buy items for the pantry.
 Shop sales and buy extra when things go on sale.
 It's so much easier on us financially to build our storage little by little than to go out and buy everything all at once.

 Learn how to shelf cook!!
 This is such an easy way to save money all year-long and feel confident when emergencies strike!
 Shelf cooking is a term that I coined that means cook by starting with what you have on-hand and then supplement with items from the grocery store.
 In an emergency, you might not even be able to make it to the store…or the shelves may be bare… EEEK!
 So this is a great skill to have.

 THE 70% RULE CAN HELP YOU WITH EMERGENCY PREPAREDNESS